 Bet £5 Get £20 in Free Bets

 This market allows punters to bet on which team they think will win the tournament.
 Many punters choose to bet on this market before the competition has begun, though players can still select the winner in the Europa League outright betting market all the way up until the final.
+We like MansionBet for Europa League winner odds.

 Usually placed before the competition begins, this market allows punters to bet on a player to finish the tournament with the most individual goals.
 To win, the selected player must finish the tournament with the highest number of individual goals.
 Punters can also place an ‘each-way’ top scorer bet.
 In other words, they will place two bets, one bet on the player to finish as the top scorer, and another on the player to finish in the places.
 This means that a payout will be made if the player finish 2nd, 3rd or sometimes 4th (depending on the Europa League betting sites used, but it will be smaller than if the player finishes as the top scorer in his own right.
+Try Spreadex for top goalscorer markets and prices.

 This market allows punters to bet on what stage a team will exit the competition.
 For example, ‘Valencia to be Eliminated in the Round of 16’.
 For such a bet to yield a return, the Spaniards would need to be knocked out in the Round of 16.
 Before or after this stage would result in a loss.
+If this sort of bet appeals to you, choose Ladbrokes for decent prices.

 The Europa League is a hugely popular competition among bettors, especially in the UK.
 Each of the firms who rank well in general tend to rank well when it comes to offering punters a solid Europa League betting experience, with Bet365, PaddyPower and Betfair standing out the most, particularly in terms of Europa League betting odds.
 Betting on the Europa League can be a great way to add an extra spark to watching a game but it can also be something of a more serious pursuit.